Thunderblocker/Thunderblocker/README.md

-# Alexandre Bouirik, Front-End / Web Developer
+# Alexandre Bouirik, Developer Java Fullstack

 ## About Me
 Orderly and rigorous, diversifying and improving my skills has become a form of passion.